Onkar-21/qp-assessment/README.md

 ## Dependencies

 To run this project, the following resources are needed:
-- JDK 17 or higher.
+- JDK 17 or higher
+- Maven
 - Spring Tool Suite (STS)
-- MySQL Database.
+- MySQL Database
-- Postman for API testing.
+- Postman for API testing
-- Docker for containerization.
+- Docker for containerization

 ## Running the Project